Problem Description

 {

-// We use shift 1 (previous closed bar) and shift 2 (bar before that)
+// We look at Shift 1 (Previous closed bar) and Shift 2 (Bar before that)

 // Main Line